LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: LFM-3D

 \subsection{Learning to match using 3D signals}

 In the following, we present our method to integrate 3D signals in a learnable manner for improved feature matching, which is illustrated in \figref{fig:method}.

 \textbf{Notation for 3D signals.} Since many relevant 3D signals can be obtained as a dense feature map, to simplify the presentation, we assume that estimated information about the structure of the underlying object is extracted in this form.
 Note, though, that sparse 3D signals could also naturally be incorporated into our framework.
-Given an image $\textit{I} \in \mathbb R^{H \times W}$, the corresponding feature map $N \in \mathbb R^{H \times W \times V}, V \geq 1$ relates each image pixel to some vector $\mathbf{n}_i$ that encodes local information about the object's geometry.
+Given an image $\textit{I} \in \mathbb R^{H \times W \times 3}$, the corresponding feature map $N \in \mathbb R^{H \times W \times V}, V \geq 1$ relates each image pixel to some vector $\mathbf{n}_i$ that encodes local information about the object's geometry.
 Given sufficient training data on the object class (i.e. 3D models), we can learn a strong prior over the object's geometry.
 For example, a known object class with an accurate NOCS regression model available allows us to associate each pixel with an (estimated) 3D point on the object in the canonical orientation ($V = 3$).
-Under weaker assumptions, monocular depth estimates may be used to relate each pixel to an estimated distance from the capturing camera ($V = 1$).
+Under weaker assumptions, such as an unknown object class or limited 3D model data, monocular depth estimates may be used to relate each pixel to an estimated distance from the capturing camera ($V = 1$).

 \textbf{Enhancing local features with 3D information.} Given the feature map $N$, we use bilinear interpolation to look up the prediction for a local feature coordinate.
 Thus, each local feature $i$ has information about its 2D pixel coordinates $\mathbf{p}_i$, local image content $\mathbf{d}_i$, and predicted 3D signal $\mathbf{n}_i \in \mathbb R^V$.